-A Washington appellate court recently ruled that a trade association owed a duty of reasonable care to consumers when it formulates voluntary safety standards for products which are widely relied upon by manufacturers of those products.
+A Washington appellate court ruled that a trade association owed a duty of reasonable care to consumers when it formulates voluntary safety standards for products which are widely relied upon by manufacturers of those products.
 (Meneely v.
 S.R.
 Smith, Inc., et al.).
 Safety standards set by the National Spa and Pool Institute (NSPI) permitted the use of a certain diving board manufactured by S.R.
 Smith, Model 606, on an NSPI Type II swimming pool.
 The NSPI standards also set minimum dimensions for a Type II pool, including a minimum depth.
 In the early 1970's a study commissioned by NSPI showed that young, tall, athletic males risked serious injury when using this board and pool combination.
 Instead of revising the standard to ban the board from Type II pools NSPI initiated a program to encourage divers to use their hands and arms to "steer up" upon entering the water.

 The appellate court upheld the verdict.
 By promulgating industry wide safety standards that pool and board manufacturers and consumers widely relied upon, NSPI voluntarily assumed the duty to warn divers of the risk posed by this type of board when used on a Type II pool.
 According to the court, NSPI failed to exercise reasonable care in performing that duty when it did not change the standard after it knew that studies showed the pool and board combination was dangerous for certain divers.